Understanding Emotions

 Spending 30 minutes a day in the sunshine

-Physical Activity: Exercise will be different depending on how much you enjoy the exercise – if you enjoy, exercise will increase dopamine 2x above baseline)
+Physical Activity: Exercise will be different depending on how much you enjoy the exercise – if you enjoy it, exercise will increase dopamine 2x above baseline)

 Good night’s sleep